DzhiJoy/DzhiJoy/README.md

 </p>

 <p align="center">
-   And I also really like to travel all over the world🌎☜(ﾟヮﾟ☜)
+   And I also really like to travel all over the world🌎
 </p>

 ## 🖤My favorite tools and technologies: